Applied and Technical Studiesufv.ca/trades

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.

 See the Fees and Other Costs section and the Program-specific fees webpage.
-Cooking students should also budget approximately $350 for basic tools, $600 for required textbooks, and $200 for appropriate working apparel.
+Cooking students should also budget for tools, textbooks, and appropriate working apparel.
 Students will be required to purchase and wear a proper kitchen uniform, and to maintain a clean and neat appearance and a professional image.

 Note: A deposit (currently $200) must be paid at the time of registration, which typically takes place three months before the start of the program.